naggie/sd01/README.md

   1. The total message length is no more than 64 bytes (55 chars for service_name)
   2. The entire message is composed of ASCII characters only
   3. The message is prefixed with `sd01`
-  4. The message the service port, 5 digit, zero padded
+  4. The service port is, 5 digits, zero padded

-For example with a service name named "lightcontrollerv2" running on port 80:
+For example with a service name "DS Light controller" running on port 80:

 ```
-sd01lightcontrollerv200080
+sd0100080DS light controller
 ```